KlabautermannSW/axisPush/README.md

 ## The Configuration File

 The configuration file has several sections that are described in the next paragraphs.
-A line beginning with the “#” character is interpreted as a single line comment.
+A line starting with the “#” character is interpreted as a single line comment.

 ### [FTP]